 As you have probably noticed by now, each divorce is unique and there may be several factors that can affect the judge’s decision when it comes to property division.
 That’s why it’s imperative to seek the legal advice of a Fort Lauderdale property division lawyer to ensure that your property is divided fairly either in or outside of court.

-An attorney will also help you determine a monetary value of each item in the spouses’ possession.
-This will be done with the help of professional appraisers who take a meticulous approach when it comes to assessing value of property and assets in a divorce.
+An attorney will also help you determine the monetary value of each item in the spouses’ possession.
+This will be done with the help of professional appraisers who take a meticulous approach when it comes to assessing the value of property and assets in a divorce.